yratof/eve/_drafts/_posts/how-to-speed-up-the-fujifilm-xpro1.md

 But I solved it.

 <span style="font-size: 1rem; -webkit-text-size-adjust: 100%;">I've taken that tiny exposure delay to nothing and simply reduced the camera to taking pictures when I want to.
-There is one simple setting in the menu that helps reduce the time between pushing the shutter and taking the photo.</span>
+There is one simple setting in the menu that&nbsp;</span><span style="font-size: 1rem; -webkit-text-size-adjust: 100%;">helps reduce the time between pushing the shutter and taking the photo.</span>

 ![](/IMG_0212.JPG)